raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 //=> No errors, because Foo#toString is a default method.
 {% endhighlight %}

+In essence, the "final-by-default" tribe believe that methods *can* override each other, but that it should be rare, not common.
+We can think of them as the paranoid fringe of the virtual-by-default tribe.

 ### what's up with final-by-default

 Overriding methods is often taught as a central plank of OOP.
 So why would there by a hardy band of dissenters?